bigupjeff/bigup-plugin-bootstrap/readme.md

-# Bigup Web: WordPress Plugin Bootstrap
+# Bigup Web: Plugin Bootstrap

 A bootstrap project for any WordPress plugin complete with: